 To use the Git sidebar, you must open a Workspace that contains an existing Git repository.
 If your current workspace is not in a Git repository, the Git sidebar will give you the option to initialize one.

-You can also select the History list to view previous commits.
+You can select the History list to view previous commits.
 Double-click a previous commit to view details about the commit including its SHA hash, plus additional options such as making a new branch, tagging, or checking out the commit.

 A full discussion on how to use source control is beyond the scope of this article.
 Please refer to the Git User Guide for more information.